jinghuazhao/FM-pipeline/README.md

 The pipeline uses a reference panel in a .GEN format, taking into account directions of effect in both the GWAS summary statistics and the reference panel.
 Its development will facilitate summary statistics from a variety of consortiua as with reference panels such as the HRC and 1000Genomes.

 A .GEN file is required for each region, named such that chr{chr}\_{start}\_{end}.gen, together with a sample file.
-For our own data, a [utility program in
-Stata](files/st.do) is written to generate such files from their whole chromosome counterpart using SNPinfo.dta.gz which has the following information,
+For our own data, a [st.do](files/st.do) is written to generate such files from their whole chromosome counterpart using SNPinfo.dta.gz which has the following information,

 chr |        rsid  |      RSnum |    pos |    FreqA2 |    info  | type |  A1  | A2
 ----|--------------|-------------|--------|-----------|----------|------|------|----